dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2018-10-28-Where-Are-Todays-Rishis.md

 header:
      teaser: /assets/images/wiapost/5083-Where-Are-Todays-Rishis.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Where Are Todays Rishis](/assets/images/wiapost/5083-Where-Are-Todays-Rishis.jpg)

-## Where Are Todays Rishis
+# Where Are Todays Rishis

 All Sciences, particle physics, and quantum physics
 in particular, tells us some truth of this cosmos.
 But they also tell us,